deadlyvipers/dojo_rules/introduction.md

 My name is Naba
-Fav codeschool path is Git?
+Fav codeschool path is Ruby